ajay-dhangar/algo/docs/basic-dsa/Matrix Data Structure.md

+---
+id: matrix-data-structure
+sidebar_position: 1
+title: matrix-ds
+sidebar_label: Matrix Data Structure
+description: "One more of the basic Data Structure is Matrix Data structure and we'll know more about it."
+tags: [dsa, Matrix, DataStructure]
+---
 # Matrix Data Structure

 A **matrix** is a two-dimensional data structure that consists of rows and columns, forming a rectangular arrangement of numbers or other elements.
 Matrices are widely used in mathematics, computer science, engineering, and various applications such as graphics, machine learning, and optimization.